aubertc/bib-publication-list/README.md

 ## Demo

 There are example files in the [`test/html`](test/html/) folder, please refer to them for examples and live demos.
-Alternatively, you can see this plug-in live [on my website](https://aubert.perso.math.cnrs.fr/#publicatio) (in French).
+Alternatively, you can see this plug-in live [on my French website](https://aubert.perso.math.cnrs.fr/#publicatio) or [on the English one](https://spots.augusta.edu/caubert/#bib-publication-list).

 ## Getting Started